-As you can see, this is an amazingly simple salad and attractive, as well as being most delicious!
+As you can see, this is an amazingly simple salad and attractive, as well as most delicious!

 HOW TO SERVE CREAMY PASTA SALAD

 This is a pasta salad that is completely at home on the family supper table, but also comfortable showing up at the latest get-together and potluck supper!
-This is the perfect salad to bring along when you are asked to bring a side dish to a party and makes a great addition to any buffet table!
+Also, this is the perfect salad to bring along when you are asked to bring a side dish to a party and makes a great addition to any buffet table!
 It’s also a great way to sneak some nutritious vegetables into your family’s diet without them realizing what you are doing.

 For the Salad:

 - 8 ounces of Ditalini pasta (or any short cut tubular pasta)